Country corridor · Germany to the United States

 Three reference engagement profiles.

 • Profile A. Schwarzwald specialty machine builder, third-generation Geschäftsführer.
-A long-standing Tier-1 European packaging OEM was consolidating to a Carolinas plant and asked the firm to qualify in the United States to retain the relationship.
-The firm had a Delaware C-Corp, a single US service engineer near the OEM site, and a translated home-market website.
+A long-standing Tier-1 European packaging OEM was consolidating to a Carolinas plant and asked the company to qualify in the United States to retain the relationship.
+GMA had a Delaware C-Corp, a single US service engineer near the OEM site, and a translated home-market website.
 The US OEM commercial conversation stalled at second meeting.
-The corridor work began with category positioning, RFQ response architecture for the OEM, and a US service and parts statement readable to the OEM plant manager.
-Engagement shape: Market Entry Sprint, six to ten weeks.
+The corridor work began with category positioning, RFQ response system for the OEM, and a US service and parts statement clear to the OEM plant manager.
+Engagement shape: Market-Entry Marketing Sprint, six to ten weeks.
 Anonymised case profile.

 • Profile C. Mittelstand industrial group, multi-brand portfolio, NRW and Bavaria.
 A holding company carrying four operating Mittelstand brands, three of them in motion in the United States at varying stages of entry, the fourth pre-entry.
 The shared problem was a single US-facing register inherited across all four brands.
-The corridor work runs as a monthly retainer covering the four brands in parallel: positioning, RFQ response, US service architecture, principal register, and post-acquisition US integration on one of the four.
-Engagement shape: Group Partnership, monthly retainer, twelve-month minimum.
+The corridor work runs as a monthly retainer covering the four brands in parallel: positioning, RFQ response, US service proof, owner/CEO public profile, and post-acquisition US integration on one of the four.
+Engagement shape: Global Marketing Partnership, monthly retainer, twelve-month minimum.
 Anonymised case profile.

 Named case studies are added to Case studies as client opt-in is secured.
 Profiles above are anonymised composites drawn from corridor patterns rather than from a single named engagement.